 Work as hard as you can.
 This does not mean overload yourself to the point where you burn out.
 Once you have finished your exams, your aim should be to have no regrets and be proud of the work you’ve put in regardless of the outcome.

 Our tutors are always here to help, and we hope this list of tips for Success will help lower your stress in the coming weeks and months.
 Just remember, to relax, find a good life/study balance and engage fully with your subject content.
 From our team here at Evergreen Tutoring Services, we wish you the best of luck in your studies, and we know you are capable of achieving success.

-If you are considering a tutor, read our article “Five things you should do before getting a tutor.”
+If you are considering a tutor, read our article “How to choose the right tutor.”